-The Bates College Noonday Concert series continues its spring season with a selection of programs throughout April.
-The free concerts, open to the public, will be held from 12:30 to 1 p.m. at the college’s Olin Arts Center Concert Hall, 75 Russell St.
+The Bates College Noonday Concert series continues its winter season with a selection of programs throughout the month of February.
+The free concerts, open to the public, will be held Tuesdays from l2:30 to l p.m. at the college’s Olin Arts Concert Hall, located on Russell Street in Lewiston.

 Bates College will host the New England Regional American College Dance Festival (ACDF), a series of workshops and adjudicated performances that concludes with a gala concert performance at 1 p.m.
 Sunday, Jan.
 23, in Schaeffer Theatre on College Street.